DataBiosphere/toil/docs/running/cliOptions.rst

                         Should auto-deployment of the user script be deactivated?
                         If True, the user script/package should be present at the same location on all workers.
 Default = False.
+  --maxJobs MAXJOBS
+                        Specifies the maximum number of jobs to submit to the backing scheduler at once.
+Not supported on Mesos.
+                        Defaults to unlimited.
   --maxLocalJobs MAXLOCALJOBS
-                        For batch systems that support a local queue for housekeeping jobs (Mesos, GridEngine, htcondor, lsf,
-                        slurm, torque).
-Specifies the maximum number of these housekeeping jobs to run on the local system.
-The default (equal to the number of cores) is a maximum of concurrent local housekeeping jobs.
+                        Specifies the maximum number of housekeeping jobs to run on the local system.
+Defaults to the number of local cores.
   --manualMemArgs       Do not add the default arguments: 'hv=MEMORY' &
                         'h_vmem=MEMORY' to the qsub call, and instead rely on TOIL_GRIDGENGINE_ARGS to supply alternative arguments.